Note 1 - Description of the Business and Summary of Significant Accounting Policies

 twelvemonths of the reporting date.

-The Company classified interest expense and any related penalties related to income tax uncertainties as a component of income tax expense.
+The Company classifies interest expense and any related penalties related to income tax uncertainties as a component of income tax expense.

 Net Loss per Common Share

-2,534,766common shares, accrued preferred stock dividend convertible at a price determined by the Company's Board of Directors (the "Board") (the Company also had the option to pay the accrued preferred stock dividend in cash), unvested restricted stock of
+2,534,766common shares, accrued preferred stock dividend convertible at a price determined by the Company's Board of Directors (the "Board"), unvested restricted stock of

 JOBS Act Accounting Election